LassiRopponen/gym-tracker-sql/README.md

 `cmake --build .`

 Then run the executable called `gym-tracker`.
 Most likely it will be in the build directory or, if using MSVC, in build/Debug.

+#### Make

+Default compiler is GCC but this can be changed with the CXX and CC flags in the Makefile.

+To build the program, in the main directory, run:

+`make`

+Then run the executable called `gym-tracker` in the build directory.